mweiberg-fsu/coaps-python/README.md

 > You can choose the .zip file for a simple installation (recommended for most users) or the User/System Installer if you prefer a guided setup.

 > [!IMPORTANT]
-> Download the x64 version to ensure compatibility with your Intel Mac.
+> Download the x64 version to ensure compatibility with your Intel Mac at COAPS.

 ![VS Install](https://i.imgur.com/uvwTXou.png)

 3. Once downloaded, open your Downloads folder in Finder.
     - If you downloaded the .zip file, double-click it to extract the contents: this will give you the Visual Studio Code.app file

+> [!TIP]
-    - Drag the Visual Studio Code.app file to your Applications folder.
+> Drag the Visual Studio Code.app file to your Applications folder.
 You’re good to go!

 ### Part 2: Setting Up a Workspace and Terminal In VS Code
 After launching visual studio code, there are a few things we need to do.